-Lack of exercise is the single biggest risk factor for severe Covid-19 other than age and a history of organ transplants
+Lack of exercise is one of the biggest risk factor for severe Covid-19

 The science is clear: exercise is one of the single most important things we can do to protect against severe Covid-19, and yet lockdown policies strongly discourage or even prevent exercise

 What would you say if there was a drug that resulted in 1/3 as many hospitalizations and 1/6 the number of deaths from Covid-19?
 What would you say if that drug were free?
 What would you say if that drug was proven to be extremely good for general health and longevity also?

 What would you say if that drug isn’t a drug at all but is simply physical activity?